eddieantonio/fast-sp/README.md

 I chose 12 MiB as the size of the test data, as that is the size of the L2 cache on the M1's performance cores (allegedly).

-Here's how fast various implementation strategies work on my machine.
+Here's how fast various implementation strategies work on my machine (from fastest to slowest):

 | Language   | Implementation   | Test case         |  Throughput (GiB/s) |                   Time per iteration |
 |:-----------|:-----------------|:------------------|--------------------:|-------------------------------------:|